What are Long Term Liabilities

 Liability is referred to as a present obligation of a business that will be payable in future.
 These are debts or legal obligations that a company owes to a person or company.

 1. Current Liabilities which is also known as short term liabilities.

 2. Non-current liabilities which are also known as long term liabilities.

 Short term liabilities are due within a year, whereas long term liabilities are due after one year or more than that.
 Contingent liabilities are liabilities that have not yet occurred and are dependent on a certain event for being triggered.
 Classifying liabilities into short and long term is necessary as it helps users of the accounting information to determine the short term and long term financial strength of a business.
 Short term liabilities show the liquidity position while long term liabilities show the solvency of the company in the long term.

 Long term liabilities are also called non-current liabilities which are obligations or debts of an organisation or a business that is due in over a year’s time or in other words, these are liabilities that need not be payable in the current accounting period.

 Long-term liabilities = liabilities – current liabilities

-Long term liabilities form an important component of an organization’s long term financing plans.
-Companies or businesses need long term debt in order to be used for purchasing of capital assets or for investing in any new business project.
+Long term liabilities form an important component of an organisation’s long term financing plans.
+Companies or businesses need long term debt in order to be used for purchasing capital assets or for investing in any new business project.

 Long-term solvency of a company is determined by its ability to pay the long-term liabilities.